Notifications#

 listener.DisableNotification(camera, 1003, isSpecificationChange: true); // 1003 is Aperture

 When notifications have been enabled for the desired events, the listening for notifications can begin.
-A thread will have to continuously listen for the events, regardless of event type.
+A thread must continuously listen for events, regardless of the event type.
 This thread executes the WaitForNotification

 method, as can be seen below: